lwc/moa/README.md

 ### Getting Started

-Somewhere in your app start up code, add
+In your app start up code, add something that looks like the following:

 ```php
 <?php